 When the teacher prompts him to use NVC, he stops, changes his posture and demeanor, and says, “Would you please move away from my desk?
 I feel angry when you stand so close to me.”
 The other child responds in kind.
 Using NVC herself, the teacher realizes the unmet needs at the root of her frustration with the child.

 Spending so much time on behavior management has stifled her sense of freedom and creativity in the classroom.
 Understanding this, she learns to respond to the student more effectively and compassionately (Rosenberg & Chopra, 2015, p.
 7).

 2. NVC in medicine

 A doctor uses NVC with her patients to understand their needs.
 Her patients have complicated life-long conditions, such as hemophilia and AIDS.
-These conditions tend to breed frustration and resentment with medical care providers.

 3. NVC in international relations